ARMmbed/mbed-client/README.md

 - Device management and service enablement
 - Information reporting

 The API provides an interface to define the application endpoint information.
-This information will be delivered to mbed Device Server during the registration operation (explained below).
+This information will be delivered to mDS during the registration operation (explained below).

 To create an interface for your endpoint: